Like a Prayer (album): Recording

-British bassist Guy Pratt (pictured in 2022) played in the title song, and other album tracks.
+British bassist Guy Pratt (pictured in 2022) played on the title track, and other album tracks.
 The year before he had toured with British band Pink Floyd.

 Musicians working on Like a Prayer included Bruce Gaitsch, Jonathan Moffett, Jeff Porcaro, Jain Winding, and Guy Pratt; the latter had met Leonard through his work with Bryan Ferry.
 The title track originally featured bongos and Latin percussion, but were quickly discarded; Madonna then decided to add a church organ and a choir.
 Andraé Crouch and his gospel choir, who had worked with artists like Stevie Wonder, Chaka Khan, and Quincy Jones, were hired.
 They accepted the offer after analyzing the lyrics; "we're very particular in choosing what we work with, and we liked what we heard", recalled Crouch.
 When recording, Madonna encouraged all present in the studio to "surrender themselves to passionate abandon".
 Leonard was asked to work on "Love Song" but, being a Prince fan, found himself shaken and "overawed"; nonetheless, he was happy to work on "Keep It Together".
 "Cherish" reunited Madonna with backup singers Donna De Lory and Niki Haris, with whom she worked on 1987's Who's That Girl World Tour.
 De Lory recalled the sessions: "[We] worked on it until we were really tight [...]
 [Madonna] knew exactly what she wanted and how to break it down”.

-Initially planned to be recorded with an orchestra, "Promise to Try" was done with a piano and a quartet, and Madonna's "naked" voice.
+Initially planned with an orchestra, "Promise to Try" was recorded with piano and a quartet, and Madonna's "naked" voice.
 The orchestra was used for "Oh Father"; the singer and Leonard worked on the track in "this really dingy awful little studio" in New York's Garment District.
-First, they recorded Madonna's vocals; then the orchestra, and ended things up with a doubletracking.
+First, they recorded Madonna's vocals; then the orchestra, and finished with double-tracking.